Mushymato/MiscMapActionsProperties/docs/connected-textures.md

             // REQUIRED
             "Style": "Simple", // one of "Horizontal", "Vertical", "Simple", "Full".
 More on this in following sections "ConnectWith": [
-                // Everything connects with itself
+                // List of qualified item ids.
-                "(F){{ModId}}_simple",
+                // If you don't specify that something connects with itself, then it will not connect with itself "(F){{ModId}}_simple",
                 // List of other items this item can connect into, they don't need to have `mushymato.MMAP/ConnectedTextures` entries (but it usually makes more sense if they did)
                 "(F){{ModId}}_simple2",